inlets/docs.inlets.dev/docs/tutorial/postgresql-tcp-tunnel.md

 # Tutorial: Tunnel a private Postgresql database

-In this tutorial we will tunnel Postgresql over inlets PRO to a remote machine.
+In this tutorial we will tunnel Postgresql over inlets Pro to a remote machine.
 From there you can expose it to the Internet, or bind it to the local network for private VPN-like access.

 > You can [subscribe to inlets for personal or commercial use via Gumroad](https://inlets.dev/blog/2021/07/27/monthly-subscription.html)